 Many excellent resources exist on the Internet.
 These sources contain valuable security-related information for everyone in the enterprise software development and deployment chain from software developers and system administrators to managers.
-For example, the Defense Information Systems Agency (DISA) sponsors the Information Assurance Support Environment website found at http://iase.disa.mil/index2.html.
-This site contains Security Technical Implementation Guides (STIGs).
-The STIGs contain technical guidance to "lock down" information systems and software that might otherwise be vulnerable to a malicious computer attack.
+For example, the Defense Information Systems Agency (DISA) site contains technical guidance to "lock down" information systems and software that might otherwise be vulnerable to a malicious computer attack.

 Another example is the CERT Program, a part of the Software Engineering Institute, a federally funded research and development center operated by Carnegie Mellon University.
 This organization is devoted to ensuring that appropriate technology and systems management practices are used to resist attacks on networked systems and to limit damage and ensure continuity of critical services in spite of successful attacks, accidents, or failures.
-For more detailed information about CERT visit their website: http://www.cert.org/.

-MarkLogic 10 Technical Support
+MarkLogic 11 Technical support

-20. Technical Support
+20. Technical support

-MarkLogic provides technical support according to the terms detailed in your Software License Agreement or End User License Agreement.
+Progress Software provides technical support according to the terms detailed in your Software License Agreement or End User License Agreement.

 We invite you to visit our support website at http://help.marklogic.com to access information on known and fixed issues, knowledge base articles, and more.
-For licensed customers with an active maintenance contract, see the <a href="https://support.com/s
+For licensed customers with an active maintenance contract, see the Support Handbook for instructions on registering support contacts and on working with the MarkLogic Server Technical Support team.